zadarastorage/zadara-examples/tools/terraform/README.md

 * Make sure to get your AWS credentials as mentioned on the [AWS CLI](./../aws-cli/README.md)

 ## Basic example
-The below code snippet will create a Terraform project (folder & `main.tf` file) pre-configured to work againts a specific zCompute (`cloud.zadara.com` in this example) and invoke the terraform CLI with given API endpoint & credentials parameters.
-Once invoked it will create a VPC with CIDR per the provider's [documentation](https://registry.terraform.io/providers/hashicorp/aws/3.33.0/docs/resources/vpc):
+The below code snippet will create a Terraform project (folder & `main.tf` file) configured to work againts a specific zCompute (`cloud.zadara.com` in this example) and invoke the terraform CLI with given credentials parameters (AAA/BBB in this example).
+Once invoked it will authenticate with zCompute and create a VPC with CIDR per the provider's [documentation](https://registry.terraform.io/providers/hashicorp/aws/3.33.0/docs/resources/vpc):
 ```shell
 mkdir tf-basic-example
 cd ./tf-basic-example